 Conclusion of Putting Drills for Juniors

 The good thing about putting is the amount of strength needed is very minimal.
-Unlike driving or even iron shots, a certain amount of strength and club speed is warranted.
+Unlike driving or even iron shots, a certain amount of strength and club speed (How to Swing A Golf Club Faster) is warranted.
 With putting, anybody can sink long putts without engaging developed muscles.

 For juniors, it’s best to keep it fun entertaining.
 If you can make it into a point game between a couple of players, putting practice will be that much more fun and engaging.